Platform Standards

 Complete Step-by-Step Research Modules

-Four structured modules that cover the full research process — from choosing a topic to defending your proposal.
-Written by experienced academic researchers.
+Four structured modules covering the full research process, from choosing a topic to defending your proposal.
 Free to access.

 Foundations of Research